 There’s a good chance you’re not using LinkedIn to its full potential.
 But if you master the basics, you’ll be able to design a page that will stand out.

 Include all experiences but focus on your current role.
-If you are looking for your first job, share your experiences of college or university and dive into your educational experiences with much more detail.
+If you are looking for your first job, share your experiences in college or university and dive into your educational experiences with much more detail.

 List at least 5 transferable skills on your profile.
 According to LinkedIn, members with 5 or more skills received 17 times more views and 27 times more appearances in search results.